 July 3, 2013 update

 The below review is about a different offer which is no longer available.
 The review is left up for historical reference only and therefore may contain outdated info.
+American Express now offers the Serve card — go here for the review.

 Is it a debit or credit card?